Dyrati/obababot/README.md

 For convenience, the `$math` command may use an `=` sign in place of `$math `

-## Setting up the bot to run on your system
+## Running the bot on your system
- - To update the database, run `gatherdata.py` with the GS2 ROM as an argument
+ - If you need to update the database, run `gatherdata.py` with the GS2 ROM as an argument
  - In cmd, set the environment variable TOKEN equal to the bot token using the command:
    - `set TOKEN=tokengoeshere`
  - Download the respository, navigate to it from cmd, and run `main.py`